 Imagine a Household That Lives Right in the Heart of Islam – and Does Not Know It

 Imagine a household.

 - The father works hard to provide for the family;

 - The daughter works hard to give herself the best education she can;

 - And the mother works hard to keep the entire household running as smoothly as possible.

 And then ask yourself: How far can such a household be from Islam?

-From that most amazing system of belief and behaviour that God sent down into this world to help human beings live a good life on earth, both as individuals and as groups, collectives and societies.
+From that most amazing system of belief and behavior that God sent down into this world to help human beings live a good life on earth, both as individuals and as groups, collectives and societies.